K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 {% include embed-yt.html id="VH0CvVTfbqQ" float="left" %}

-Imagine I made [Keane's Somewhere Only We Know](https://www.youtube.com/watch?v=Oextk-If8HQ) more agressive and added guitars.
+Imagine I made [Keane's Somewhere Only We Know](https://www.youtube.com/watch?v=Oextk-If8HQ) more aggressive and added guitars.
 Yeah, this is where I got the inspiration for Let the Water Flow.

 While the overall sound of Let the Water Flow is mostly from my own style of Rock as heard in [Ninja's Coda](https://www.youtube.com/watch?v=TD6ouF_6fWg), Somewhere Only We Know definitely had an influence, as you can hear from the piano, backing the track.
 I fully intended to have a key change at the end, as it seemed fitting for the last section to have one more surprise.